 Meanwhile, the fathers in the families were portrayed as the better, likable parent.
 Ling Xiao’s father, Ling Heping, isn’t perfect as he is often away from home working hard as a police officer.
 He can be said to be a part of the reason for the issues between him and Chen Ting.
 However, Ling Heping is not portrayed as the bad guy in the family.
 Rather, he comes off as simply a hardworking father who’s just trying to support his family.

-Qi Mingyue’s father, he doesn’t feature much until a couple scenes.
-The scenes sees Qi Mingyue’s mother go too far with yet another example of her control of the household: putting a sizable down-payment on a house without confiding with Qi Mingyue’s father first.
-Jin Yu Xiang also had plans for Qi Mingyue pick up the repayments for the house.
-Her thoughts send to be when she gets a great job as a lawyer, she’d have the ability to make the repayments.
+Qi Mingyue’s father, he doesn’t feature much, appearing with only a couple scenes.
+The scenes sees Qi Mingyue’s mother go too far with yet another example of her control of the household: she had put a sizable down-payment on a house without confiding with Qi Mingyue’s father first.
+Jin Yu Xiang also had plans for Qi Mingyue to pick up the repayments for the house.
+Her thought logic seems to be when Qi Mingyue gets a great job as a lawyer, she’d have the ability to make the repayments.
 This scene suggests yet another example of the mother being the issue with the father being the silent, tolerant type.
 But, it’s not the mother who makes the decision to leave, it’s the father who leaves as he asks for divorce.
 Although it’s the father who leaves the family this time, he left when Qi Mingyue was already all grown up and able to care for her mother till she grows old, making the father’s departure not as reproachable of an act as mothers like Chen Ting.